LogFlames/folje/README.md

 Only fixtures which are calibrated for all existing calibration ponits will get pan/tilt data.
 If you have uncalibrated fixtures there will be a warning in the status window and in the fixture settings you can choose to calibrate it only for the points which it is missing.

-If you have a fixture without fine pan/tilt leave those addresses as `0`.
-Only addresses that are in the range `[1, 512]` will be used.

 - `name`: A name for the fixture.
 This is only for you to know which one it is.
 It is possible for multiple fixtures to have the same name.
 - `universe`: Which DMX universe this fixtures pan/tilt should be sent to.
 - `panAddress`: The DMX address for the pan channel.